detrothe/d2beam-gui/README.md

 # Information

 This is a simple 2D frame analysis app.
 It can solve linear elastic systems on your smart phone, tablet or PC.
-It supports a mouse, but can also be used solely with a finger an a smart phone or tablet.
+It supports a mouse, but can also be used entirely with a finger on a smart phone or tablet.

 ## Features